xelemir/Spotify-Playlist-Mixer/README.md

 - The user's listening status will be the playlist's description.
 This will refresh every minute.

 # Credits
-Enabled by "spotipy" using the official Spotify Web API.<br>
+Enabled by the Python library "Spotipy" using the official Spotify Web API.<br>
 https://spotipy.readthedocs.io/<br>
 https://developer.spotify.com/